cedar-policy/vscode-cedar/schemas/README.md

   ],
 ```

-You can also download theses schema files and change the `url` values to reference your local copies.
+You can also download these schema files and change the `url` values to reference your local copies.

 ## Development